 Elderly-Person-Bathroom-Assistance

-Regardless of your age and any disabilities or age-related conditions, you should still enjoy independence in your bathroom, walk-in shower or walk-in bath.
-While disabilities and ailments can create challenges to overcome, many bath aids for the elderly and general changes can be made to make life easier.
+Regardless of your age or any disabilities, you should still enjoy independence in your bathroom, whether using a walk-in shower or bath.
+For those struggling to get in and out of bath, disabilities and age-related conditions can present challenges, but many bath aids for the elderly and other adaptations can help make life easier.

 The bathroom, in particular, is an area of the home with many hazards.
 But by using the right equipment and being aware of these hazards, you can reduce the risk of harm and support those who need it.